MANASLU8/CoreNLPRusModels/README.md

 5. Other Requirements
 Java 1.8
-allocate at less  5 Gb for JVM:  -Xmx5g
+allocate at least  5 Gb for JVM:  -Xmx5g
 input file encoding: UTF-8